 Why do this problem?

-One way to encourage children to be more curious is to present them with challenges or puzzles to be solved, or intriguing contexts that require explanation.
+One way to encourage children to be more curious is to present them with challenges to be solved, or intriguing contexts that require explanation.

 requires learners to apply knowledge of multiplication facts, and stresses the importance of knowing the squares of numbers, particularly the squares of primes.
 It will increase their familarity with representing multiplication facts as a grid or matrix.